meuniv/NovaDTC/source/requirement1.rst

       (1) Make a list of at least two questions or ideas from each article, website, or show.
       (2) Discuss two of the questions or ideas with your counselor.

+..
+Note: Challenge

+   Math and Logic are two sides of the same coin.
+Can you solve this logic problem ?

+   *There are three hats, each with an accompanying statement*

+   * Hat One: The cat is in this hat.

+   * Hat Two: The cat is not in this hat.

+   * Hat Three: The cat is not in Hat One.

+   *Exactly one of the statements is true.
+Exactly one hat contains a cat.* ** Which hat contains the cat?**

 .. attention:: Once you have completed this requirement, make sure you document it in your worksheet!